Learning from Few Samples: Transformation-Invariant SVMs with Composition and Locality at Multiple Scales: Acknowledgement

 \section{Acknowledgement}

-This material is based upon work partially supported by US National Science Foundation under CMMI-2038625, HDR Tripods CCF-1934904; US Office of Naval Research under N00014-21-1-2385; US ARO under W911NF2120064, W911NF1810331; and U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy (EERE) under the Solar Energy Technologies Office Award Number DE-EE0009031.
-The views expressed herein and conclusions contained in this document are those of the authors and should not be interpreted as representing the views or official policies, either expressed or implied, of the U.S. NSF, ONR, ARO, Department of Energy or the United States Government.
+This material is based upon work by Texas A\&M University that is partially supported by the US Army Contracting Command under W911NF-22-1-0151, US Office of Naval Research under N00014-21-1-2385, 4/21-22 DARES: Army Research Office W911NF-21-20064, US National Science Foundation under CMMI-2038625.
+The views expressed herein and conclusions contained in this document are those of the authors and should not be interpreted as representing the views or official policies, either expressed or implied, of the U.S. Army Contracting Command, ONR, ARO, NSF, or the United States Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.